Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-delete-order.md

 By the end of this chapter, you should be able to:
 - Implement a DELETE endpoint to remove an order
-- Use transactions to ensure data consistency
-- Restore product stock quantities when an order is deleted
 - Handle errors and edge cases
 - Implement proper validation before deletion
+- Return appropriate responses

 ## Understanding the Order Deletion Process

-Deleting an order is not as simple as removing a record from the database.
-It involves several steps:
+Deleting an order involves several steps:
 1. Validating that the order exists and can be deleted
-2. Restoring product stock quantities for all items in the order
-3. Removing order items associated with the order
+2. Removing order items associated with the order
-4. Removing the order itself
+3. Removing the order itself

-Since these operations need to be atomic (all succeed or all fail), we'll use a transaction to ensure data consistency.

 ## Implementing the Endpoint